New Constructions of Optimal Binary LCD Codes: Introduction

 \section{Introduction}

 An $[n,k]$ linear code $C$ over the finite field $\mathbb{F}_q$ is called {\em linear complementary dual} (LCD for short) if $C \cap C^{\bot} = \{\bm{0}_n\}$, where $\bm{0}_n$ denotes the zero vector of length $n$.
-Massey \cite{MA92} introduced the notion of LCD codes and gave an optimum linear coding solution of two linear binary LCD codes for the two user binary adder channel and showed that LCD codes are asymptotically good.
+Massey \cite{MA92} introduced the notion of LCD codes and gave an optimum linear coding solution of two linear binary LCD codes for the two-user binary adder channel and showed that LCD codes are asymptotically good.
 Carlet and Guilley \cite{CG16} gave applications of LCD codes in side-channel attacks and fault non-invasive attacks.
-Some new LCD codes were constructed from existing LCD codes by using methods such as: direct sum, direct product, puncturing, shortening, extension and matrix product (\cite{BS21}, \cite{CG16}, \cite{CMT19}, \cite{LLY20}).
-Two codes $C$ and $C'$ are {\em equivalent} if one can be obtained from the other by permuting the coordinates.
-Carlet, Mesnager, Tang etc. \cite{CMT18} showed that any linear code over $\mathbb{F}_q$ is equivalent to some LCD code for $q \ge 4$.
-In \cite{CMT19}, the authors determined the number of $[n,k]$ LCD codes over $\mathbb{F}_q$ by using the action of the orthogonal group on the set of all LCD codes.
+Some new LCD codes were constructed from existing LCD codes by using methods such as: direct sum, direct product, puncturing, shortening, extension and matrix product (see \cite{BS21}, \cite{CG16}, \cite{CMT19}, \cite{LLY20}).

-Expanded codes can be used to study Reed-Solomon codes and cyclic codes (\cite{RE91}, \cite{SK96}, \cite{STK89}).
-MacWilliams \cite{MAC70} characterized the conditions under which an expanded cyclic code is also cyclic for even characteristic fields.
-Seguin \cite{SE95} generalized MacWilliams's result to arbitrary finite fields.

-An $[n,k]$ linear code is {\em optimal} if it has the largest minimum distance among all $[n,k]$ linear codes \cite{GTB22}.